ICESAT-2HackWeek/learning-resources/docs/projects/project.md

 ## Project Lead

-The project scientist will lead a Waterhackweek [project](https://waterhackweek.github.io/wiki/project_guidelines.html).
+The project scientist will lead a hackweek [project](https://waterhackweek.github.io/wiki/project_guidelines.html).
 In this role, the project scientist will:

 * pitch project and interact with all interested participants during networking.
 * coordinate team building with other instructors to an optimal size of 4-7 total participants per team.